-The easiest approach is to follow our related Convert EXE(s) to MSI tutorial.
+The easiest approach is to follow our related Convert EXE to MSI - Create an MSI package from EXE tutorial.

 The following article uses options that are available starting with the Professional edition and project type.

 In order to exemplify the procedure, we will assume to wrap three EXE installers "one.exe", "two.exe" and "three.exe" into a MSI.
-Here are the steps:
+Steps for creating an MSI wrapper over EXE:

-2. Go to Files and Folders Page and add the EXE installers in the "Application Folder".
+2. Go to Files and Folders Page - Installer Project and add the EXE installers in the "Application Folder".

 3. Create a BAT file (e.g. Your_File.bat) with the following content and add it in the Files and Folders Page: